Bophuthatswana Defence Force: Invasion of Bophuthatswana

-General Elections of South Africa and Disbandment
+Disbandment

-During the historical General Elections of 1994, 2 SSB took part in Operation Baccarat (stability in Mmabatho and Passado (border protection) as a peace force to ensure stability in the North West Province).
+During the historical 1994 South African general election, 2 Special Service Battalion, SA Army, took part in Operation Baccarat (stability in Mmabatho and Passado (border protection) to ensure stability in the North West Province.

 On 19 December 1994, the Bophuthatswana Defence Force Parachute Battalion at Gopane was placed under operational command of 2 SSB, as part of the founding of the SANDF.
 2 SSB withdrew simultaneously from Nietverdiend and Nooitgedacht.
 From August 1994 to 15 June 1995 successful bridging training was provided for 550 formerly non-statutory force members.

 With the end of Apartheid in 1994 in South Africa, the former defence forces of the bantustans were incorporated into the newly formed South African National Defence Force.

 The SANDF's new 10 South African Infantry Battalion heraldry clearly originates from the Bophuthatswana Defence Force, its forebear.

 Insignia

 Ranks

 The ranks of the BDF were: